TylerRenfro/portfolio-2023/_research-artifacts/heuristic-evaluation.md

 {:.bg-emerald-100 .text-green-900 .dark:bg-green-500/10 .dark:text-green-300 .py-3 .px-5 .font-medium .mb-5}
 Success

 Overall the website navigation and structure support user control and freedom when it comes to browsing the site.
-The consistent top-level navigation items make it easy to completely exit the page to go somewhere else or go back to the previous state.
+The consistent top-level navigation items make it easy to exit the page to go somewhere else or go back to the previous state.

 ![an image alt text]({{ site.baseurl }}/images/heuristic-evaluation/heuristic-3-img-3.jpg "an image title")